-'Really, I cannot believe that he would be so irresponsible,' Sirius added suddenly as they started walking as fast as possible towards the castle.
+They started walking as fast as possible towards the castle.
+'Really, I cannot believe that he would be so irresponsible,' Sirius said suddenly breaking the silence.
 'He has known for all his life how dangerous it is on full moon nights ... yet he came here anyway!
 Not to mention that he actually wanted to be with you, Pettigrew.'
 He yanked the manacle binding him to the rat's hand.
 'It's almost as if he did the whole thing on purpose!'

-'There,' Sirius grinned malevolently.
+'There,' Sirius grinned malevolently, ignoring Her-whatever's screams at the sudden brutality (Merlin, she did quite a lot of screaming!).
 'Now you won't be able to run if you transform!
 I should have done this earlier, you know.
 It would have made things simpler!'
 Turning to the shocked teens, he said, 'What?
 It is the only way to ensure he doesn't transform and scurry away.
-It was standard Auror tactics in dealing with dangerous wizards: incapacitate them to prevent them from escaping or trying to kill you.
+It was standard Auror tactics in dealing with dangerous wizards, especially Death Eaters: incapacitate them to prevent them from escaping or trying to kill you.
 Besides, bones can be mended easily.
-Now,' he rubbed his hands together, 'I'm going to teach you a fun new spell, you wave your wand like this, and say Levicorpus!' he demonstrated on the crippled man at his feet.
-Pettigrew immediately was yanked up by his mangled legs causing him to fairly howl with agony through his gag as he was hung upside – down.
+Now,' he rubbed his hands together, 'I'm going to teach you a fun new spell, you wave your wand like this, and say Levicorpus!' he demonstrated on the newly crippled man at his feet.
+Pettigrew immediately was yanked up by his mangled legs causing him to fairly howl with agony through his gag as he was hung upside-down.